Workflow management: A beginner’s guide to workflow automation and business process management

 - Fully digitalised or automated: Automated workflows run in a dedicated business application in a structured and defined way, following defined business rules.

-Here are some other common workflow examples:
+Below are some common workflow examples:

-- Approving purchase order requests
+- Approving a purchase order

-- Approving a vacation request
+- Authorising a vacation request

 - Processing a bill payment